Power Rankings: Big final week for the ACC

 This week: West Coast Conference tournament

 If Sean Farnham's remarks on Saturday night's broadcast were any indication, it sounds like Gonzaga could get Killian Tillie back at some point this season.
-While Tillie hasn't been a major factor this season due to injuries, he's a versatile big man who can switch defensively and also step out and make shots.
+Though Tillie hasn't been a major factor this season due to injuries, he's a versatile big man who can switch defensively and also step out and make shots.
 He provided an added dimension off the bench during his nine healthy games back in January and early February.

 3. Duke Blue Devils (25-4)